PSEMPIRE/T2/README.md

 # Webhook Listener for Automated Testing and Reporting

-This Webhook Listener is designed to listen for GitHub pull request events and, when triggered, automatically clones the django repository, run tests, generate a coverage report along with test report and post the results back to the PR as a comment.
-This process ensures that developers receive instant feedback on their pull requests with test results and coverage.---
----
+This Flask application listens to webhook events, clones specified GitHub repositories, runs tests, and posts reports back to the pull request (PR) as comments.
+This setup includes environment variables, dependency installation, and report generation.

 ## Prerequisites

 - **Python 3.7+**